mramshaw/DynamoDB/README.md

 ![AWS DynamoDB](images/Database_AmazonDynamoDB.png)

-Having previously used AWS DynamoDB for [Alexa](http://github.com/mramshaw/Alexa-Stuff/tree/master/DynamoDB), it seemed to be time to investigate DynamoDB as a NoSQL database in its own right.
+Having used AWS DynamoDB for [Alexa](http://github.com/mramshaw/Alexa-Stuff/tree/master/DynamoDB), it was time to investigate DynamoDB as a NoSQL database in its own right.

 ## Contents